-You may be stung by an ant BUT there are thousands of Ants that live in colonies.
-These thousands of ants are grouped into soldiers, drones and workers that are head by only queen.
+You may be stung by an ant BUT there are thousands of ants that live in colonies.
+These thousands of ants are grouped into soldiers, drones, and workers that are head by only the queen.

 The tiny wise ants have a deep selection sense of nest building.
 They use soil and plant material to build their protective nests.